eser/stack/fp/README.md

 ### associateObject(source, selectorFn)

-transforms an object into another object where keys are determined by a selector function (`selectorFn`).
+transforms an object into another object with keys are determined by a selector function (`selectorFn`).

 ```js